 Image: Safe Space (Vision), Shannon Novak.
 The Suter Art Gallery, Nelson, New Zealand.

 New Zealand is relatively progressive in terms of LGBTQI+ rights, but there are still areas that need attention.
 Recent statistics show that LGBTQI+ communities in New Zealand often feel unsafe.
 In the “Counting Ourselves” report, five out of every seven participants (trans and non-binary) aged 15 and older (71%) reported high or very high psychological distress, compared with only 8% of the general population in New Zealand.
 In a “Youth2000” report, 57.9% of same or both-sex attracted young people were afraid that someone would hurt or bother them at school.
 These statistics revealed a growing need for safe spaces for LGBTQI+ communities in New Zealand.

 Following further research, it became clear this need wasn’t confined to New Zealand.
 Many other countries around the world had a similar need and it was then, the Safe Space Alliance went international.

-The vision of the Safe Space Alliance is a world where the LGBTQI+ community can freely express themselves without fear and be free from violence, bullying, and hate speech no matter where they are.
-It will be a world where the LGBTQI+ community has the same rights as those outside the LGBTQI+ community and same level of acceptance.
+The vision of the Safe Space Alliance is a world where LGBTQI+ communities can freely express themselves without fear and be free from violence, bullying, and hate speech no matter where they are.
+It will be a world where the LGBTQI+ communities have the same rights as those outside LGBTQI+ communities and same level of acceptance.